apella1/apella1/README.md

 ## Frontend Software Engineer

 I'm a frontend software engineer based in Nairobi, Kenya.
 I work with React and Next.js.
 I'm currently learning backend development using Node, Express, MongoDB and Django(DRF).
 I use HTML, CSS, TailwindCSS, JavaScript, TypeScript and Python.
-I enjoy exploring new technologies and finding ways to apply them to real-world problems.

 - 👋 Hi, I’m John Apella!
-- 🌍 I'm a software engineer based in Nairobi, Kenya
 - 🖥️ Check out my [portfolio](http://johnapella.me)
 - ✉️ You can contact me at [apellajohn@gmail.com](mailto:apellajohn@gmail.com)
-- 🤝 I'm open to collaborating on projects.
+- 🤝 I'm open to collaborating on TypeScript projects.
 - 💞️ On a journey to landing my first software development role.
 - ⚡ When I'm not coding, I love playing football, basketball and occasionally chess.
 - ⚡ I'm open to community outreach programs.